joachim929/angular-template/README.md

 I made this as I was tired of always having to look things up you end up doing once per project

+If this doesn't look like a template project, I obviously forgot to change the README

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.